Skip to main content

 The Position of Major Clinical Guidelines

-The published by the Endocrine Society serve as a guiding document for physicians managing hypogonadism.
+The clinical practice guidelines published by the Endocrine Society serve as a guiding document for physicians managing hypogonadism.
 These guidelines recommend a clear monitoring schedule for men on testosterone therapy, with evaluations at three to six months after initiation and annually thereafter.
 The primary focus of this monitoring is to assess symptomatic response, ensure compliance, and check for potential adverse effects.
 The standard lab work specified in these guidelines consistently includes total testosterone and hematocrit levels.

 The guidelines do not, however, call for the routine measurement of estradiol in every man undergoing this form of hormonal optimization.
 This is a deliberate and significant point.
 The recommendation is to investigate estradiol levels based on clinical presentation.